utdata/rwdir/10-joins.Rmd

 ## Practice 2: Penalties vs scoring

 How predictive are penalty yards on points per game?
-Do more disiplined teams score more points than undisciplined ones?
+Do more disciplined teams score more points than undisciplined ones?
 How does Texas compare to the rest of the league?

+Create a **new RNotebook** to answer these questions.

-You're going to have to join [penalty data](http://www.cfbstats.com/2018/leader/national/team/offense/split01/category09/sort01.html) (you've already downloaded the file `data-raw/penalties.csv` file) to your [offensive statistics](http://www.cfbstats.com/2018/leader/national/team/offense/split01/category09/sort01.html).
-Then you'll make your own scatterplot, add a fit line and run a correlation test for both the national average and for Texas.
-What does it say?
+- You will need to join [penalty data](http://www.cfbstats.com/2018/leader/national/team/offense/split01/category09/sort01.html) (you've already downloaded the file `data-raw/penalties.csv` file) to your [offensive statistics](http://www.cfbstats.com/2018/leader/national/team/offense/split01/category09/sort01.html).
+- Make your own scatterplot with a fit line to show the relationships.
+- Run a correlation test for both the national average and for Texas.
+- What does it say?
 Write a sentence that explains this to a reader.

+## Using bind_rows() to merge data sets

+We aren't going to go through an example or do practice sessions, but you should be aware that you can also merge data sets on top of each other.

+Let's say you have a group of data sets where each year is broken into a different file or data frame.
+You can "stack" data frames on top of each other with a tidyverse function called  [`bind_rows()`](https://dplyr.tidyverse.org/reference/bind.html).
+When row-binding, columns are matched by name, and any missing columns will be filled with NA.

+There is also [`rbind()`](https://www.rdocumentation.org/packages/base/versions/3.5.3/topics/cbind) which is a base R way of handling similar challenges.